alexlongshaw/alexlongshaw.github.io/_posts/2016-11-07-how-we-do-remote-pair-programming.md

 We’re planning on doing this again soon.
 To avoid some of the screen sharing issues we are going to try using a mixture of screen sharing and using AtomPair.
 It’s not either of our main IDEs but we feel the benefits are worth trying for a day.
 We’ll update this blog post with how we got on.

+*This was originally posted to UVD, but is no longer available in its original source.*